10 Essential Israel travel tips.

 Its easy to forget something when packing for a trip.
 Whether it is a trip abroad or you are traveling and touring in Israel, here is a list of 10 essential items you need to pack.

 Israeli driver's license or international driving permit, identity card - teudat zehut, passport, booking confirmations.
-Make sure you have a photocopy of your identity documents in a safe place should they should get lost.
+Make sure you have a photocopy of your identity documents in a safe place should they get lost.

 Camera, Telephone & Chargers